 Then he said, I pray thee therefore, father, that thou wouldest send him to my father’s house:For I have five brethren; that he may testify unto them, lest they also come into this place of torment.Abraham saith unto him, They have Moses and the prophets; let them hear them.

 And he said, Nay, father Abraham: but if one went unto them from the dead, they will repent.
 And he said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.
 (Luke 16:19-31)

 The first question this passage raises is whether it is meant to be taken literally.
-Many Christians, increasingly uncomfortable with the notion of hell and sinners being tortured for eternity, say that this is a parable.
+Many Christians, increasingly uncomfortable with the notion of Hell and sinners being tortured by their God for eternity, say that this story is a parable.
 However, it is clear from the text itself that Jesus did not mean for this to be taken as a parable.

 - A certain rich man (Dives?)

 Lazarus, however, was:

 - Afflicted with sores that the dogs licked

 - Fed with crumbs that fell from the rich man’s table